fattorilab/vr-navigation-tasks/README.md

 ## Documentation

-Since each task share a standard structure, a general [documentation](https://linktodocumentation) is provided for the C# scripts managing and supporting data saving, video recording and interfacing with the experimental setup (e.g. arduino, Pupil Lab).
+Since each task shares a standard structure, a general [documentation](https://linktodocumentation) is provided for the C# scripts managing and supporting data saving, video recording and interfacing with the experimental setup (e.g. arduino, Pupil Lab).